 You see, no one will ever love me.
 I am ugly and unlovable.

 For people with an eating disorder, Valentine’s Day can be even more stressful.
-Having a low self-esteem, body image and hard time expressing feelings can easily turn into negative thoughts, anxiety or self-loathing.
+Having a low self-esteem, poor body image, and difficulty expressing feelings can easily turn into negative thoughts, anxiety, and self-loathing.
 How do you cope with these feelings and have a day filled with love (even if you are single)?